geoserver/geoserver/src/release/extensions/cas/cas-readme.txt

 Installation
 ------------

-1. Copy cas and spring-security-cas jars into the WEB-INF/lib directory of your GeoServer installation.
+1. Copy the included jar files into the WEB-INF/lib directory of your GeoServer installation.

 2. Restart GeoServer.